-To investigate the formation of microphases, we compute the angle $\alpha_i$ as recommended in Ref.\citep{yang2023coherent}.
-Fig.\ref{Fig.5}(a) illustrates its geometry: The black circle is an edge particle $i$ of a microphase, the green circles denote its nearest neighbors, the black arrow represents the direction of the active force acting on this edge particle, and the red dot indicates the center of mass (CM) of all the neighbors.
-The order parameter $\alpha_i$ is defined as the angle between the active force vector and the bond connecting particle $i$ to the CM.
-When $\alpha_i$ is acute, particle $i$ tends to compress the microphase; otherwise, it may detach.
+To investigate the formation of crystalline domains, we compute the angle $\alpha_i$ following the method of Ref.\citep{yang2023coherent}.
+The geometry of this parameter is illustrated in Fig.\ref{Fig.5}(a).
+The black circle represents an edge particle $i$ of a domain; the green circles denote its nearest neighbors.
+The black arrow shows the direction of the active force on this particle, and the red dot indicates the center of mass (CM) of all its nearest neighbors.
+We define $\alpha_i$ as the angle between the active force vector and the bond connecting particle $i$ to the CM.
+When $\alpha_i$ is acute, particle $i$ tends to compress the domain; otherwise, it tends to leave from the domain.
 Fig.\ref{Fig.5}(b) shows the probability density functions of $\alpha_i$ for different packing fractions.
-Notably, all distributions peak at acute angles, indicating that active forces on edge particles are predominantly point inward, compacting the microphase and resulting solid-like properties.
+Notably, all distributions peak at acute angles, indicating that the active forces on edge particles are predominantly point inward.
+This inward force compacts the domain, resulting in its solid-like properties.
 As the packing fraction increases, the distribution of $\alpha_i$ broadens slightly.
-This broadening is mainly due to the growth of microphase size [see the weighted-average gyration radius in Fig.\ref{Fig.4}(c)].
-Larger microphases mostly provide each edge particle with more neighbors than smaller ones.
-Comparing Fig.\ref{Fig.5}(a) and (c), reveals that edge particles with more neighbors require larger $\alpha_i$ to escape the microphase.
+This broadening is mainly attributed to the growth in domain size [see the gyration radius in Fig.\ref{Fig.4}(c)].
+Larger domains typically provide each edge particle with more neighbors.
+A comparison of Fig.\ref{Fig.5}(a) and (c) reveals that edge particles with more neighbors require a larger $\alpha_i$ to escape from the domain.